Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 12) "91"
 ```

-To list scores on history in descending order:
+To list out student's score on history in descending order.
 ```
 ZREVRANGE Students:history 0 -1 WITHSCORES
 1) "1"